U R the Best Thing: 1993 version

-In 1993, Larry Flick from Billboard wrote, "The element that sets this record apart from the pack of wolves vying for recognition is that there is a real song tucked beneath the barrage of studio tricks and house beats.
+In 1993, Larry Flick from Billboard magazine wrote, "The element that sets this record apart from the pack of wolves vying for recognition is that there is a real song tucked beneath the barrage of studio tricks and house beats.
 Here is one that doesn't lose any of its appeal once you stop twirling; the melody and lyrics stay with long after daylight.
 Props to the group's masterminds, Peter Cunnah and M Mackenzie, for going the extra mile and giving us something to feel and whistle to."
-Dave Sholin from the Gavin Report felt that "the pair blends a house sound with a just a taste of alternative."
+Dave Sholin from the Gavin Report felt "the pair blends a house sound with a just a taste of alternative."
 In his weekly UK chart commentary, James Masterton said, "More dance crossover only it is hard to describe it as such this time, with such a strong pop chorus and vocal.
-This one may well emulate the current success of Robin S and climb slowly and gradually into the 10."
-Andy Beevers from Music Week rated the song five out of five, complimenting the "superb new Morales mixes which have been getting a great dancefloor reaction".
-James Hamilton from the RM Dance Update described it as a "wriggling jangly canterer".
+This one may well emulate the current success of Robin S. and climb slowly and gradually into the 10."
+Paul Mathur from Melody Maker wrote that "the original of this was always guaranteed to send any end-of-night dancefloor into such a frenzy".
+He added, "One to fall in love to."

+Andy Beevers from Music Week gave the song a top score of five out of five and named it Pick of the Week in the category of Dance, complimenting the "superb new Morales mixes which have been getting a great dancefloor reaction".
+Roger Morton from NME stated, "No doubt this one, which falls somewhere between Inner City and The Tyrrel Corporation, with its marshmallow groove and flyaway female vocal, will also have both suits and longhairs piling onto the polished bit of the ballroom.
+There's a million remixes, of which Sasha's is the jumpiest.
+This is as undeniable as a waxed Porsche."
+James Hamilton from the Record Mirror Dance Update described it as a "wriggling jangly canterer".
 Tim Southwell from Smash Hits gave the '93 version three out of five, noting that it "brings together flutes, piano and a drumbeat that shuffles along, creating a wobbly wah-wah effect."
 He also highlighted its "impressive and powerful" backing singer.